frorellana/RawFoodCalc/README.md

 ## API Endpoints

-Here are the available API endpoints for this project:
+Here are the available API endpoints for this project at http://localhost:8000/[endpoint]:

 - **Animals**
   - `GET /api/animals`: Retrieve a list of animals.